Money Tips and Taking Money Abroad

 The amount of money you should plan to take with you largely depends on your personal spending habits.
 The Padnos International Center will work with you on an individual basis to identify the estimated cost associated with your academic program.
 Personal travel, gifts, and items not associated with your academic program must be evaluated on an individual basis.

-Be sure to let your bank know the dates and countries you will be travelling to.
+PLEASE NOTE: Be sure to let your bank know the dates and countries you will be traveling to.